 - Adapting programs to be welcoming to the LGBTQ+ population.

 - Providing support to LGBTQ+ people and guiding them to campus and community resources.

 - Offering a respectful environment for discussions related to sexual orientation or gender identity.

-The GSRC maintains a list of faculty, staff and student participants who volunteer to be part of the Ally Finder.
-Please contact the GSRC if you are looking for supportive faculty or staff in a particular building, department or community resource and we can assist you.
+The GSRC maintains a list of faculty, staff and student participants who volunteer to be part of the ally finder.